Skip to main content

 Common mistake

 Do not start with a huge multi-subscription scope if your goal is to validate the product quickly.
 Start with one representative environment, then expand.
+Do not use Contributor for production sync.
+Use the CloudEval Live Sync Reader custom role from Azure Cloud sync permissions.

 Next step